MAJESTIC SNOW CAPPED PEAKS, EXPANSIVE ALPINE MEADOWS, TUMBLING WATERFALLS, & CHARMING VICTORIAN TOWNS.

 Depart Ouray towards Telluride driving through the charming town of Ridgeway.
 Along the way is the turn to the Blue Lakes trailhead.
 Enjoy the scenic 9 mile drive from the highway to the trailhead with spectacular views of Mt.
 Sneffels.
 Wander through Engelmann spruce forests on the way to the lower lake all the while the trail climbs up the valley between Mt.
 Sneffels 14,150 feet and Wolcott Mountain 13,041 feet.

 Alpine Lake Day!
-A scenic shuttle takes you to the remote vacation community of Trout Lake.
+You will drive to the remote vacation community of Trout Lake.
 The Hidden Lake road accesses the Hope Lake trailhead.
 Start with a fantastic traverse offering breathtaking views of Sheep Mountain and San Miguel Peak.
 Reach the head of the valley and enjoy well-manufactured switchbacks up to the gorgeous Hope Lake.
 For a little extra credit ascend to the South Mineral Creek Pass for views down toward Silverton.

 Summit day!
-You will be shuttled to the Bridal veil Falls parking area (tallest free-falling waterfall in Colorado at 365 feet).
+You will be shuttled from the Bridal veil Falls parking area (tallest free-falling waterfall in Colorado at 365 feet) to the trailhead.
 Continue up past Ingram Falls (the falls visible from downtown Telluride, often mistaken for Bridal veil) and head for Black Bear Pass.
 A lovely trail diverts to the north just above the falls and ascends comfortable switchbacks to the summit of Ajax Peak.
 Telluride is a stunning 4000 feet below!

 The last day of the trek will be spent hiking in the Telluride region.
 The majestic San Juan Mountains ofer countless hiking trails for all levels.
 This is Ryder-Walker’s backyard, so we will choose a favorite hike to share with you after discussing what you would be interested in doing.
 Visit another alpine lake, summit another peak, maybe sign up to do a guided Via Ferrata in the town of Telluride.